publicissapient-france/e-footprint/docs_sources/mkdocs_sourcefiles/UserJourneyStep.md

 A human readable description of the object.

 ### user_time_spent
-time spent on step 20 min streaming in minute / user_journey.
+time spent on step 20 min streaming in minute.

 ### jobs
 A list of [Jobs](Job.md).